Okendo

 Removing any apps, plugins, or scripts that are no longer in use frees up valuable resources and improves site performance, benefiting your users and your reviews program.

-And that’s exactly what we set out to provide with Okendo.
-We’re committed to providing an unrivaled feature-rich reviews platform that leverages insightful zero-party data and social proof to generate revenue without negatively impacting performance.
 When Softlimit had to recommend a reviews platform for their client, TAFT, they knew the brand’s high price point would require a large amount of enthusiastic social proof to build trust and improve conversion.
 And with Okendo Reviews, site-speed compatibility didn’t have to impact their recommendation.
 Lord had this to say: “For a high-quality, artisan brand like TAFT, reviews can make all the difference.
 Okendo’s stability, best-in-class features, unparalleled support, and user-friendly interface made it the obvious choice for our recommendation.”

 Ready to learn more?